 Travelers from Thailand must have a passport valid for at least 6 months and any supporting documentation, such as proof of an onward trip.

-If a longer stay is desired, Thai nationals can opt for a D1 Tourist Multiple-Entry Visa or apply for a C1 Tourist Single-Entry Visitor Visa in advance.
+If a longer stay is desired, Thai nationals can opt for many visa types, such as a D1 Tourist Multiple-Entry Visa or a C1 Tourist Single-Entry Visitor Visa.
 These permits allow extended stays of up to 60 days.

 TIP: It is important for Thais to check the Indonesian visa requirements and regulations before traveling for a hassle-free entry process.